 People have heard other messages of hope in times of trouble and turmoil.
-Perhaps one of the most memorable in our time was the famous inspirational speech by Winston Churchill in the dark hours after the evacuation of the troops from Dunkerque and the fall of France - his famous "we shall fight them on the beaches ... we shall never give up" (apparently modeled on a similar speech by Elizabeth I as the Spanish Armada approached some four hundred years earlier.)
+Perhaps one of the most memorable in our time was the famous inspirational speech by Winston Churchill in the dark hours after the evacuation of the troops from Dunkirk and the fall of France - his famous "we shall fight them on the beaches ... we shall never give up" (apparently modeled on a similar speech by Elizabeth I as the Spanish Armada approached some four hundred years earlier.)
 Or his "this was perhaps their finest hour" referring to the RAF pilots who had turned the tide in the Battle of Britain in September of 1940.
-On this Worlds AIDS Day Sunday it is also appropriate to recall the words of Harvey Milk who according to a documentary last night is quoted as saying "we cannot live by hope alone, but it is hope that helps us look forward to life."
+On this Worlds AIDS Day Sunday it is also appropriate to recall the words of Harvey Milk who according to a documentary is quoted as saying "we cannot live by hope alone, but it is hope that helps us look forward to life."

-All of these assurances could easily seem like empty promises, "throw-away" lines of "don't worry!" including the assurance of hope from Christ, except that God has already shown the ultimate reason for hope in the first arrival of the expected Messiah.
+All of these assurances could easily seem like empty promises, "throw-away" lines of "don't worry, be happy!"
+The same might also be said about the assurance of hope from Christ, except that God has already shown the ultimate reason for hope in the first arrival of the expected Messiah.
 In dramatic contrast with the anticipated fearful and powerful mighty King who would through bloody war and chaos raise Jerusalem and the Jews out of their oppression under Rome, the Messiah arrived in humble circumstances, a helpless baby with only straw for a bed.
 What more graceful arrival could the Messiah have had than that?!
-And then after a ministry of healing and mercy, Jesus displayed the ultimate grace of God in his death and resurrection, sealing for all time the promise of hope to all who would believe of redemption and acceptance by God when the Son of Man returns.
+And then after a ministry of healing, mercy, and inclusion, Jesus displayed the ultimate grace of God in his death and resurrection, sealing for all time the promise of hope to all who would believe of redemption and acceptance by God when the Son of Man returns.
 A promise sealed in his body and his blood, and we acknowledge that promise in each Holy Communion, as we affirm that we await his return in glory.

-And so we begin this Season of Advent with a blunt reminder that the Christmas story is about way more than just a sappy, feel-good story of a baby in a manger - the Christmas story is all of that but it's also way, way more, for it is about a grace-filled event of God in which the Messiah comes among us as one of us, Immanuel, God with us, coming not with the flashy apparent power of a nation's leader but with all the real power of a loving, healing, forgiving, accepting, redeeming God.
+And so we begin this Season of Advent with a blunt reminder that the Christmas story is about way more than simply a feel-good story of a baby in a manger - and certainly way more than decorated trees and shiny lights and tinsel.
+The Christmas story is all of that but it's also way, way more, for it is about a grace-filled event of God in which the Messiah comes among us as one of us, Immanuel, God with us, coming not with the flashy apparent power of a nation's leader but with all the real power of a loving, healing, forgiving, accepting, redeeming God.
 Coming with such real power that he was able to lay down his life as an offering for ours, bringing grace and redemption.

-Have hope in the midst of the turmoil of life that surrounds you.
-Have hope because your redemption is drawing near - and in the meantime let us anticipate and celebrate the Advent, the coming of the Christ-child with real power.
+This is the foundation underneath the Christmas story that brings us hope even or especially in the midst of the turmoil of life that surrounds us.
+This is your assurance that you can have hope because your redemption has already drawn near and that Christ will indeed return - but in the meantime let us anticipate and celebrate the Advent, the coming of the Christ-child with real power.